saleor/saleor/docs/orders.rst

 Order management
 ================

+Orders are created after customers successfully complete the checkout process.
+The `Order` object itself contains only general information about the customer's order.

 Delivery Group
 --------------

-Delivery group represent parts of an order consisting of multiple order lines.
-They are created along with order by splitting cart into parts depending whether product has shipping required or not.
+The delivery group represents a group of ordered items.
+By default, groups are created along with an order by splitting the cart into parts, depending whether a product requires shipping or not.

-Statuses
+Most of the order management actions are taken on the delivery groups and include changing their statuses.

+There are three possible delivery group statuses:

+- ``NEW``
+    The default status of newly created delivery groups.

+- ``SHIPPED``
+    The delivery group has been marked as shipped.

+- ``CANCELLED``
+    The delivery group has been cancelled.

+Order statuses
 --------

-Order status is deduced based on related delivery group statuses, which in turn can be ``NEW``, ``SHIPPED`` or ``CANCELLED``.
-For display there are used two values:
+Order status is deduced based on statuses of its delivery groups.
+There are two possible statuses:

 - ``OPEN``
-    There is at least one delivery group in order having ``NEW`` status.
+    There is at least one delivery group with the ``NEW`` status.
+An an action by a shop operator is required to continue order processing.

 - ``CLOSED``
-    There is no delivery group in order having ``NEW`` status.
+    There are no delivery groups with the ``NEW`` status.
+Order doesn't require further actions by a shop operator.